 well-designed corrective brace is combined with associative rehabilitation and other forms of treatment, the results can be very impressive.

-When it comes to treating adult scoliosis with bracing, the goal is pain relief, support, and reduction.
+When it comes to treating adult scoliosis with bracing, the goal is constant pain relief, support, and reduction.

-In the traditional approach to treating adults with scoliosis, bracing is rarely recommended; however, this doesn’t speak to the efficacy of bracing as a concept, but rather to flaws in the design of the traditional boston brace most commonly used.
+In the traditional approach to treating adults with scoliosis, bracing is rarely recommended; however, this doesn’t speak to the efficacy of bracing as a concept, but rather to flaws in the design of the traditional boston brace provider most commonly used.

 The big difference in brace-efficacy is the difference between a brace that squeezes the spine and holds it in a corrective position, or a brace that actually corrects the structural deformity of the curvature by pushing the spine and then holding that reduction.